6 Worst Types Of Damage From A Clogged Drain

 E. coli, salmonella, typhoid, campylobacter, staph, legionella and legionnaires are diseases that occur because of a clogged drain.
 When you leave a clogged drain untreated, bacteria start thriving in the cosy space and attacking children, older people and other members, making them sick.

 Unfortunately, these gases enter your home when your sewer drain starts clogging.
 Indeed, you may think of getting a drain cleaner from the local store to eliminate the musty smell, but we suggest you avoid doing so.
-That’s because drain cleaners are stuffed with dangerous chemicals such as peracetic acid, chloroform, chloramine, and chlorine gas that do more harm than good.
+Drain cleaners contain dangerous chemicals such as peracetic acid, chloroform, chloramine, and chlorine gas that do more harm than good.

-In such cases, you should avoid taking the DIY route and call a professional who will detect the root cause of the issue and fix it skillfully.
+In such cases, you should avoid doing it yourself and call a professional who will detect the root cause of the issue and fix it skillfully.

 Few people know that clogged drains or pipes can grow mould at home.